 A ‘taxable person’ under GST, is a person who carries on any business at any place in India and who is registered or required to be registered under the GST Act.
-Any person who engages in economic activity including trade and commerce is treated as taxable person.
+Any person who engages in economic activity including trade and commerce is treated as a taxable person.

 ‘Person’ here includes individuals, HUF, company, firm, LLP, an AOP/ BOI, any corporation or Government company, body corporate incorporated under laws of foreign country, co-operative society, local authority, government, trust, artificial juridical person.

 GST registration is mandatory for-

-[Note: If your turnover is supply of only exempted goods/services which are exempt under GST, this clause does not apply.]
+Note: If your turnover is supply of only exempted goods/services which are exempt under GST, this clause does not apply.

 A person who occasionally supplies goods and/or services in a territory where GST is applicable but he does not have a fixed place of business.
 Such a person will be treated as a casual taxable person as per GST.

 When a non-resident occasionally supplies goods/services in a territory where GST applies, but he does not have a fixed place of business in India.
-As per GST he will be treated as a non-resident taxable person.
+As per GST, he will be treated as a non-resident taxable person.
 It is similar to above except the non-resident has no place of business in India.

-‘Input Service Distributor’ means an office of the supplier of goods/services which receives tax invoices on receipt of input services and issues tax invoices for the purpose of distributing the credit of CGST/SGST/IGST paid on the said services to your branch with same PAN.
-(It must be a supplier of taxable goods /services having same PAN as that of the office referred to above).
+‘Input Service Distributor’ means an office of the supplier of goods/services which receives tax invoices on receipt of input services and issues tax invoices for the purpose of distributing the credit of CGST/SGST/IGST paid on the said services to your branch with the same PAN.
+(It must be a supplier of taxable goods /services having the same PAN as that of the office referred to above).

-This will be a new concept for assessees who are currently not registered as input service distributor.
+Thus, only credit on ‘input services’ can be distributed and not on input goods or capital goods.
+This will be a new concept for assessees who are currently not registered as input service distributors.
 However, this facility is optional in nature.

-A person who obtains registration u/s 24, will be required to make advance deposit of GST (based on his estimated tax liability).
+Casual/non-resident taxable person may obtain a temporary registration for a period of 90 days (extendable for additional 90 days).
+A person who obtains registration u/s 24, will be required to make an advance deposit of GST (based on his estimated tax liability).